carloscdias/graphlang/README.md

 })
 ```

-- The second argument is a **context**, which allows you to expose external variables or objects to be used in the `.graph` file, like `"model_class"` in this case, which defines the ChatModel used in all `model` references, or `"state_class"` for States.
+- The second argument is a **context**, which allows you to expose external variables or objects to be used in the `.graph` file, like `"model_class"` in this case, which defines the ChatModel used in all `model` references, or `"state_class"` for States and `"node_class"` for nodes.

 In case of a quick react interaction you may also use: